griphiam/markphilpot_com/content/2007/161_history_lessons_are_invaluable.md

+---
-Title: history lessons are invaluable
+title: "history lessons are invaluable"
-Date: 2007-02-22 09:57:06
-Tags: imported
+date: "2007-02-22 09:57:06"
+tags: [imported]
-Category: thoughts
+category: thoughts
-Slug: history_lessons_are_invaluable
+slug: history_lessons_are_invaluable
+---

 *Those who don't learn from history are doomed to repeat it*

 **Mark's Corollary**